ytyubox/GenericProtocolVariable/README.md

 To be honest, I did not came out this idea by my self, I have study a lot of open source code and have I personal opinion on it.
 Wish you enjoy reading this, and feel free to share, comment.

+> BTW, there is `AnyEquatable` is the source code, go digging, go, go, go.